hannesrosenbusch/hannesrosenbusch.github.io/_posts/2024-01-01-Predicting laughter with ML methods.md

 excerpt: "Many scholars have written about humor, but how well can we actually predict joke appreciation?"
 ---

-Since the earliest philosophers, sientists have amassed predictors and theories about when and why someone laughs.
+Since ancient times, scientists and philosophers have amassed theories about when and why someone laughs.
 What makes one joke funnier than the other?
-Is humor mostly in the eye of the beholder or are some jokes simply funnier than others?
+Is humor mostly in the eye of the beholder or are certain jokes objectively good?

-Many prominent psychological constructs, including a person's character, mood, attitudes, and skills, have been suggested to predict whether they will laugh at a joke.
+Many prominent psychological constructs, including a person's character, mood, attitudes, and skills, have been suggested to predict whether they will laugh at a given joke.
-Similarly, the interaction between a joke's content (e.g., political commentary) and the listener's traits (e.g., political orientation) was suggested to be most useful for prediction.
-The latter is reflected in most modern content recommendation systems.
+Similarly, the interaction between a joke's content (e.g., political commentary) and the listener's traits (e.g., political orientation) was suggested to determine laughter.

-In our study, we threw a large collection of predictors from the science of humor at the problem of predicting joke ratings and found...
+In our study, we threw a large collection of predictors from the interdisciplinary science of humor at the problem of predicting joke ratings and found...

 IT WORKS!

-Responses to humor can be predicted with an accuracy that even surpasses the retest-stability of the humor responses themselves, meaning our predictions were closer to people's true reactions than their own reactions at a later time.
+Responses to humor can be predicted with an accuracy that even surpasses the retest-stability of the humor responses themselves, meaning our predictions were closer to people's reactions than their own reactions at a later time.
 Note that repeated exposure is a bit of a hot topic in humor appreciation research.

-When we look at which of the many psychological predictors enables these predictions, we observed the most classic finding at the intersection of ML and behavioral science: Past behavior is by far the best predictor, and should form part of any recommendation system.
+When we look at which of the psychological predictors enabled these predictions, we observed the most classic finding at the intersection of ML and behavioral science: Past behavior is by far the best predictor, and should form part of any recommendation system.

-The plot below shows a breakdown of a bunch of the psychological constructs which, despite being associated with humor appreciation, only provided marginal gains over past behavior.
+The plot below shows a breakdown of the other psychological constructs which, despite being associated with humor appreciation, only provided marginal gains over predictions based on past behavior.

 <img src="{{site.baseurl}}/assets/ml humor predictions.png">